adityaSomak/academic-kickstart/content/courses/IRspring23.md

 <li> <b>[Jan 27]</b> Project Choice submission deadline: <b> Jan 28th 11:59 PM IST </b>. </li> -->

-<li>  Note: for students, who are not able to register, kindly wait till 7th when the window closes.
-I will not be able to answer your emails individually.
-I will first approve based on CGPA and other criteria (such as total class strength cap etc.), once the window closes. </li>
+<li>  <span style='color: red'>Note: for students, who are not able to register, kindly wait till Jan 6th when the window closes.
+I will not be able to answer your emails individually. </span> I will first approve based on CGPA and other criteria (such as total class strength cap etc.), once the window closes. </li>

 <!-- <li> Every <b>registered</b> student should join the Google mailing list <b>ir-2022-spring@googlegroups.com</b>.
 All urgent announcements would be made through the group. <span style="color:red">This group is meant only for registered (and approved) students.
 Kindly mention your roll number and the fact that you have registered in ERP.</span></li> -->